IBM-Cloud/terraform-provider-ibm/website/docs/d/cis_dns_records.html.markdown

 - `cis_id` - (Required, string) The resource cis id of the CIS on which zones were created.
 - `domain_id` - (Required, string) The resource domain id of the DNS on which zones were created.
+- `file` - (Optional, string) The file which dns records to be exported.

 ## Attribute Reference